Treatment of excessive sweating of palms and soles (Palmoplantar hyperhidrosis)

-Botox: A medical treatment option is to use small quantities of Botox, the same medicine used to treat wrinkles.
-Botox is FDA approved for the treatment of underarm sweating, however, doctors are now using it to treat the sweating of hands as well.
+Neuromodulator Treatment: A medical treatment option is to use small quantities of Neuromodulator, the same medicine used to treat wrinkles.
+Neuromodulator is FDA approved for the treatment of underarm sweating, however, doctors are now using it to treat the sweating of hands as well.
 The results last 7 – 10 months post treatment.
 This is a very effective solution for some one who is looking for quick results.

 Anticholinergic drugs: If Iontophoresis or Antiperspirants have not worked for you, your dermatologist may suggest some medicines.
 However, these cannot be used for extended periods as they have significant side effects like palpitations, dry mouth, blurred vision and urinary disturbances.